riptano/astra-portal-getting-started/overviewOfAstraDB/readme.md

 - What changes do I need to connect to Astra DB?
 - Create an Astra database

-# Prerequisites
-This is a placeholder to see what it looks like

 # Guide
 ## 1  What do I get with Astra DB?
 DataStax [Astra DB](https://docs.datastax.com/en/astra-serverless/docs/) is built on Apache Cassandra®, the most reliable and scalable database in the world. **Astra DB** removes the pain of implementing and managing your own Apache Cassandra database.
 In addition of removing that complexity, we’ve also built a whole set of Drivers, APIs, and Integrations that will help you easily connect to your application.